 Brown leaf tips can be caused by dry soil, dry air or tap water that contains fluoride, chlorine and salts that accumulate in the potting medium.
 This build up of soluble salts come from the chemicals in tap water and fertilizers.
 Use distilled or rainwater and increase humidity if the air is too dry.

 Sticky leaves are normal for this genus.
 New unfurling leaves are often covered with a sticky sap.
 It's a good idea to wash off the sap at some point because it can bind the flower stems that emerge.
 Take it to the sink to rinse them off, using tepid water.

 Although coelogynes are not the easiest orchids to grow indoors, the sheer number of white-and-gold blooms make the prospect of cultivating them quite tempting.
 You'll find Coelogyne cristata orchids for sale in the winter and spring, when most are in bloom.

 Water: Water from the bottom to avoid getting pseudobulbs and leaves wet.
 Stand pot in tepid water for 30 minutes.
 Aim to keep the soil moist during the growing season.
 During the winter rest, water just enough to prevent the medium from drying out completely.
 Coelogynes have water-storing pseudobulbs, making them more tolerant of dry soil than wet.

-Humidity: Moderate to high, preferably 50-70% relative humidity.
-If it drops below 50%, use a humidity tray or cool-mist humidifier.
+Humidity: Preferably 50-70% relative humidity.
+If it drops below 50%, use a humidity tray or cool-mist room humidifier.
 Grouping plants also helps to maintain the moisture in the air around them.

 Temperature: 60-65°F/16-18°C nights and 70-75°F/21-24°C days; requires a cool rest period to flower (see above).